 The Civil Air Code defines drones as unmanned aircraft that can perform a scheduled or remotely controlled flight, and all the provisions from the Civil Air Code regarding aircraft are applicable to unmanned aircraft, except where provided otherwise.
 According to the national stipulations regarding drones (unmanned aerial vehicles), to operate a drone an operator needs the following documents.

-In order for an unmanned-on-board motorised aircraft to be operated in the national airspace it must hold an identification/registration document.
-This certificate can be obtained by submitting the request together with the relevant documents to the Romanian Civil Aeronautic Authority, in accordance with the Airworthiness Directive No. DN: 14-02-001.5 The fee for obtaining the registration certificate is €90 plus VAT per aircraft (according to OMTI 1305/2012).
+For an unmanned on-board motorised aircraft to be operated in the national airspace it must hold an identification or registration document.
+This certificate can be obtained by submitting a request together with the relevant documents to the Romanian Civil Aeronautic Authority in accordance with the Airworthiness Directive No. DN: 14-02-001.5 The fee for obtaining the registration certificate is €90 plus VAT per aircraft (according to OMTI 1305/2012).

 iii Third-party liability insurance

-The insurance for unmanned-on-board motorised aircraft with a maximum takeoff mass greater than 20 kilograms is mandatory and it shall be issued in accordance with Regulation (EC) No. 785/2004 of the European Parliament and of the Council of 21 April 2004 on insurance requirements for air carriers and aircraft operators.
+Insurance for unmanned on-board motorised aircraft with a maximum takeoff mass greater than 20 kilogrammes is mandatory and shall be issued in accordance with Regulation (EC) No. 785/2004 of the European Parliament and of the Council of 21 April 2004 on insurance requirements for air carriers and aircraft operators.

-The insurance for unmanned-on-board motorised aircraft with a maximum takeoff mass of less than 20 kilograms is optional and the operator shall have sole responsibility.
+Insurance for unmanned on-board motorised aircraft with a maximum takeoff mass of less than 20 kilogrammes is optional and the operator shall have sole responsibility.

 iv Operating licence

-Meeting the conditions for which flights are considered to be authorised in the controlled airspace or area of airspace where no air traffic control services are provided, in accordance with the stipulations of GD No. 912/2010:
+To meet the conditions for which flights are considered to be authorised in the controlled airspace or area of airspace where no air traffic control services are provided, in accordance with the stipulations of GD No. 912/2010, the following apply:

-- approval for shooting or aerial photography: This approval is requested in accordance with GD No. 912/2010 from the Romanian Ministry of Defence;
+- approval for photo shooting or aerial photography: this approval is requested in accordance with GD No. 912/2010 from the Romanian Ministry of Defence;

-- approval for operation below minimum safety heights: This approval must be requested in accordance with GD No. 912/2010 from the Romanian Ministry of Defence for operating below 3,000 metres above the area of Bucharest.
+- approval for operation below minimum safety heights: this approval must be requested in accordance with GD No. 912/2010 from the Ministry of Defence for operating below 3,000 metres above the area of Bucharest.
 For other areas, the request must be submitted to the Romanian Civil Aeronautic Authority;

 - approval for flights in the border area; and